Apple Pie Sourdough Bread Recipe {The Perfect Loaf}

 Add the ball of dough, seam side up, to the colander or banneton basket.

-Cover and allow to rise for 4-8 hours.
-You will know it is ready to bake when an indention made with your finger stays in the dough.
+Cover with plastic wrap and let the dough rise for 4-8 hours at room temperature.
+You will know it is ready to bake when an indention made with your finger into the side of the dough stays put or springs back very slowly.

-If it springs back, cover and allow to rise a little longer.
+If it springs back quickly, cover and allow to rise a little longer.

 Preheat your oven with the dutch oven inside to 450 degrees F.